rundsk/dsk/docs/00_Getting Started/02-Step by Step/Readme.md

 ## 🗒 – Step 7: Add documentation
 Your aspects are still empty, so let’s add some documentation!

 For documentation we use a special format, which is called “Markdown”.
 Every Markdown file has to end with `.md`.
 In Markdown you write text as usual, but you can use special symbols in your text.
 For example, a line that starts with `#` is treated as a headline, and words that are surrounded by two asterisks (`*`) are shown in bold (`you use it **like this**`).
 This way, you can style your document, without having to use a programming language.
 You can find a list of which symbols you can use to format your text [here](https://guides.github.com/features/mastering-markdown/).
-On [www.markdownguide.org/getting-started](https://www.markdownguide.org/getting-started/) you can read more about Markdown.
+On [www.markdownguide.org/getting-started](https://www.markdownguide.org/getting-started/) you can read more about Markdown in general.

 This is an example of what a document might look like: